The Workload-Router-Pool Architecture for LLM Inference Optimization: A Vision Paper from the vLLM Semantic Router Project: Vision: A Research Roadmap

 The \emph{novel} WRP contribution is (a)~the joint optimization of both decisions simultaneously from a single fleet-wide outcome table, and (b)~the aggregation scale---thousands of tenants rather than a single agent's trajectory.
 Neither dimension has been evaluated at the router layer, but both follow the same aggregation pattern that powers the failure-class routing table (\Cref{opp:failure-routing}) and HaluGate reputation routing (\Cref{opp:halugate-reputation}), grounded in cross-session transfer research~\cite{correct2025, samule2025}.
 The infrastructure is production-ready (gateway pre-call hooks + model-endpoint selection).

+The context-strategy dimension is independently grounded: RULER~\cite{ruler2024} provides the empirical evidence that models differ in effective capacity (only half of 17~models maintained satisfactory performance at their claimed 32K context), and AgentCompress~\cite{agentcompress2026} validates the coupling between task complexity and model compression level (68.3\% cost reduction at 96.2\% success rate via task-aware routing to quantized model versions).
+L2A~\cite{l2a2026} demonstrates that attention-level context efficiency is architecture-specific ($\sim$80\% of tokens skip global attention, with the skippable fraction varying by model)---information the fleet-wide outcome table captures empirically without requiring attention-level access.

-The research questions are: (a)~does the fleet-wide per-(domain, turn, tool, model) table outperform per-agent learning on common patterns (likely yes---more data) and on novel sessions (likely no---retrieval-based similarity may be more adaptive); (b)~what is the optimal table granularity before cells become too sparse (the tool $\times$ model cross-product expands the space); (c)~does tool-conditional model routing yield gains beyond independent tool and model selection (i.e., is the interaction effect significant).
+The research questions are: (a)~does the fleet-wide per-(domain, turn, tool, model, context\_strategy) table outperform per-agent learning on common patterns (likely yes---more data) and on novel sessions (likely no---retrieval-based similarity may be more adaptive); (b)~what is the optimal table granularity before cells become too sparse (the tool $\times$ model $\times$ context\_strategy cross-product expands the space---hierarchical factorization may be needed); (c)~does tool-conditional model routing yield gains beyond independent tool and model selection (i.e., is the interaction effect significant); (d)~does model-conditioned compression outperform uniform compression (i.e., does knowing the target model's effective context capacity improve the cost--accuracy frontier); (e)~does the hybrid reward (outcome $\times$ information density) produce better tool catalog shaping than binary success/failure alone?
+Search-R2~\cite{searchr2_2026} validates the hybrid reward concept for search-integrated reasoning (5--5.5\,pp gains over outcome-only reward); the open question is whether the same decomposition transfers to the broader tool-call setting, where ``information density'' must be estimated from the model's subsequent reasoning rather than from ground-truth annotations.
 A hybrid approach---fleet-wide priors as default, falling back to full catalog and default model when the session deviates from known patterns---hedges the sparsity and novelty risks.
 The comparison baselines are monolithic tool exposure with a single model (status quo), OATS single-turn greedy selection, and independent tool-only / model-only optimization; the metrics are aggregate session cost and task-completion rate on SWE-bench and BFCL traces. \end{frisk} \end{opportunity}

 \begin{opportunity}[Gateway-coordinated agent loops: memory tiers, tools, and talk-shaped training] The \emph{problem}---stateless-looking agent APIs that resend huge prefixes each turn, accumulate tool output in context, and suffer extra rounds after bad tool/model choices---is documented on standard agent benchmarks and traces: SWE-bench / BFCL-style workloads drive deterministic context growth~\cite{jimenez2024swebench, patil2025bfcl}, agents issue 3--10$\times$ more LLM calls per user goal than chat~\cite{servegen2025}, and failures pollute memory in ways that are hard to localize~\cite{agenthallu2026, driftbench2026}.
 The \emph{open WRP question} is whether a \emph{single} cross-tenant gateway can compose validated sub-mechanisms---dynamic tool surfaces, cache/KV policy, session-aware scheduling, congestion control---so frameworks that are never recompiled still gain lower tokens, fewer rounds, and better tool accuracy.